atalantes-hh/AriasArena/README.md

 # AriasArena

 Game Basics :
-2 players for a 1 vs 1 game mode
+2 players for a 1 vs 1 game mode.

 Each player has a team of three characters.
 Each character has health points, a name and a weapon.
 The characters attack with a weapon.